Complexity Bounds for Smooth Multiobjective Optimization: Introduction

-\paragraph{Organization.} After surveying the literature in the \emph{Related Work} section, Section~\ref{sec:prelim} fixes notation, introduces the Pareto stationarity gap $\cG(\cdot)$ and its equivalence to Pareto criticality, and formalizes the oracle model and algorithm classes (span methods vs.\ oblivious one-step), including the Krylov/span polynomial representation.
-Section~\ref{sec:lower} develops our lower bounds: a tight linear-rate bound in the strongly convex case (Theorem~\ref{thm:strong-last-iterate}), an $\Omega(1/T)$ \emph{min-iterate} bound for oblivious one-step methods (Theorem~\ref{thm:oblivious-lower}), and a universal $\Omega(1/T^2)$ \emph{last-iterate} bound for fully adaptive span methods (Theorem~\ref{thm:universal-lower}), together with an explicit non-degenerate construction showing robustness of the instances (Section~\ref{sec:non-degenerate}).
+\paragraph{Organization} Section~\ref{sec:related} reviews related work.
+Section~\ref{sec:prelim} fixes notation, defines $\cG$, and formalizes oracle models and algorithm classes.
+Section~\ref{sec:lower} presents the lifting construction, then derives strongly convex, convex, and nonconvex lower bounds by combining polynomial extremal arguments and geometric stationary-point lower bounds.
 Section~\ref{sec:upper} provides matching upper bounds via AGD on fixed scalarizations and compares rates against the lower bounds.
 Section~\ref{sec:conclusions} concludes with implications and open questions.
-The appendices contain the polynomial extremal derivations (Chebyshev and Markov) and auxiliary proofs used throughout.
+The appendices contain the polynomial extremal derivations (Chebyshev and Markov) used to analyze span and oblivious methods on hard quadratic instances.